-Brocade Switch Fill-Word Settings
+Brocade Switch Fill Word Settings

-Fibre Channel switches maintain synchronization between connected devices using fill-words.
-These fill-words are Fibre Channel frames that have no customer data in them but contain special bit patterns that indicate that the frame is a filler to maintain synchronization when the port is not actively in use.
-On the 1, 2, and 4 Gb/s fabrics, the fill word frame was named "IDLE," and so the fill-word mechanism was referred to as "idleidle."
-Other fill words could be named "ARB (F0)" or "ARB (FF)."
+Fibre Channel switches maintain synchronization between connected devices using Fill Words.
+These Fill Words are Fibre Channel frames that have no customer data in them but contain special bit patterns that indicate that the frame is a filler to maintain synchronization when the port is not actively in use.
+On the 1, 2, and 4 Gb/s fabrics, the Fill Word frame was named "IDLE," and so the Fill Word mechanism was referred to as "idleidle."
+Other Fill Words could be named "ARB (F0)" or "ARB (FF)."
 At the higher bitrates required to provide 8Gb/s fabrics, the pattern of bits for the "idle-idle" frame could potentially impact adjacent ports.
 As a result, 8Gb/s devices mostly use "ARB (FF)" as the fill-word but will fall back to the older "idle-idle" if "ARB (FF)" does not work.

 If "ARB (FF)" is not possible, the switch reverts to "idle-idle".
-The Fibre Channel QV2020 and QV1020 maximum bitrate is 16 Gb/s, and it does understand the "ARB (FF)" fill-word, so there is nothing to change for a Fibre Channel QV2020 and QV1020 connected to an 8Gb switch.
+The Fibre Channel V-SERIES Array maximum bitrate is 16 Gb/s, and it does understand the "ARB (FF)" Fill Word, so there is nothing to change for a Fibre Channel V-SERIES Array connected to an 8Gb switch.

-Brocade offers a portcfgfillword command to change the default fill-word if needed.
-Refer to Brocade's documentation and technical support if it is believed that a change to the fill-word behavior is required.
+Brocade offers a portcfgfillword command to change the default Fill Word if needed.
+Refer to Brocade's documentation and technical support if it is believed that a change to the Fill Word behavior is required.
 As shown below, mode 3 is the default for most Brocade 8Gb switches; however, some early versions of this switch shipped from Brocade with the default mode set to 0.
 An upgrade to the fabric OS will not change this parameter.
-It is recommended to change the fill-word to mode 3 for all ports unless otherwQV2020 indicated by Brocade or the hardware connected to a specific port.
+It is recommended to change the Fill Word to mode 3 for all ports unless otherwise indicated by Brocade or the hardware connected to a specific port.